asjad99/asjad99/README.md

 ### Hi there 👋
-Welcome to my profile, my one-man labor of love, showcasing projects and prototypes, exploring ideas in computer science and their applications in real world.
+Welcome to my profile where I explore ideas in computer science and their applications in real world.